 A regular Krav Maga class would begin with high-intensity cardio workouts and circuit exercise, followed by training in specialised manoeuvres.
 Owing to its rigorous nature, injury is a common worry for students.
 However, Kapoor assures that it is completely safe and suitable for all ages and body types.
 “Threats don’t come to people based on their physical conditions.
 Anyone can be in danger and so everyone must know how to defend themselves.”

-Another concern about Krav Maga is related to its actual application.
-While it’s one thing to practise the moves in a safeguard environment, its completely another to be able to apply these when faced with real-life danger.
+An other concern about Krav Maga is related to its actual application.
+While it’s one thing to practise the moves in a safeguard environment, its completely an other to be able to apply these when faced with real-life danger.
 To this end, there is a lot of concentration on mental fitness in these classes.
-Workshops are organised where different assaults scenarios are played out in real life setting, with the attacker verbally and physically attacking students.
-The padded attacker allows students the opportunity to practise full-power full contact defence techniques.
+Workshops are organised where different assaults scenarios are played out in real life setting, with the attackers verbally and physically attacking students.
+The padded attackers allows students the opportunity to practise full-power full contact defence techniques.
 Decision-making under high pressure situation is also taught in these workshops.
 “Scenario-based training gives the students a chance to experience the emotionally charged nature for such attacks and they learn how to react when overcome by an adrenaline rush.” says Kapoor.

 But there is little doubt about the effectiveness of Krav Maga – both as a self defense strategy and as a mean of staying fit.
 Celebrities like Jennifer Lopez, Lucy Liu, Angelina Jolie and Sandra Bullock are known to have practised it, while closer home it has found patrons like Bipasha Basu, Priyanka Chopra and Lara Dutta.